vm-x-ai/vm-x-ai/helm/README.md

 **⚠️ IMPORTANT: Never store secrets in values.yaml for production!**

-The chart supports three methods for secret management:
+The chart supports three methods for secret management, and **each secret can have its own method**.
+This allows you to, for example, use External Secrets Operator for the database while auto-generating the UI auth secret.

 #### Method 1: Auto-generate (Development Only)